Sierra Furtado Celebrates Her Birthday On A Yacht While Clad In A Sexy Pink Dress

 Sierra Furtado took to Instagram on Friday, September 25, to share a series of images that showed her enjoying some fun in the sun.
-The post included three shots where the model was clad in the same, sexy outfit.
+The post included three shots where the model was clad in the same sexy outfit.

-The first image in the set captured the model posed on the front of a yacht.
-A geotag in the update indicated that she was in Emerald Bay in California.
+The first image in the set captured Sierra posing on the front part of a yacht.
+According to the geotag, she was in Emerald Bay in California.
 It looked to be a gorgeous day with a bright blue sky and no clouds overhead.
-Homes surrounded Sierra’s back and mountains and a sliver of ocean water was also able to be seen.
-Sierra posed in the center of the shot with one hand over her head and the other near her side.
-She tilted her head and gazed into the camera with a slight smile.
+In the background, several homes were visible, as were the mountains and a sliver of ocean water.
+Sierra stood in the center of the shot with one hand over her head and the other near her side.
+She tilted her head and gazed at the camera with a slight smile.

 Sierra rocked a light pink dress that perfectly suited her bombshell curves.
-It was strapless and stretched over her chest in a straight line while her bronze shoulders were bare.
-The garment had loose, flowy sleeves that exposed a tease of her arms underneath and the middle cinched around her waist with a white belt, further accentuating her trim waist and tiny midsection.
+It was strapless and stretched over her chest in a straight line, while her bronze shoulders were bare.
+The garment had loose, flowy sleeves that teased her arms underneath, and the middle cinched around her waist with a white belt, further accentuating her trim waist and tiny midsection.

-The bottom of the dress was loose and flowy, hitting a few inches above her thighs, and leaving her bronze stems on display for her fans to admire.
+The bottom of the dress was loose and flowy, hitting a few inches above her thighs as she left her bronze stems on display for her fans to admire.
 She went barefoot for the photo op and added a necklace and matching bracelet as her only visible accessories.
-Sierra styled her long, blond locks with a middle part and pulled them halfway back while hair spilled over her shoulders and back.
+Sierra styled her long blond locks in a middle part and pulled them halfway back, allowing her locks to spill over her shoulders and back.

-The second photo in the deck captured Sierra posed with her figure in profile and she appeared to be taking a step forward.
+The second photo in the deck featured Sierra with her figure in profile, and she appeared to be taking a step forward.
 Sierra faced the camera directly in the third photo, grabbing the railing behind her with both hands.

 View this post on Instagram